balena-io/docs/pages/installing/gettingStarted.md

 <img src="/img/common/device/device_dashboard_during_update_generic.png" class="shadow" width="80%">

-You should now have a friendly talking raspberry pi and a good base to start building and deploying awesome connected devices.
+You should now have a friendly talking node.js app and a good base to start building and deploying awesome connected devices.

 If node.js isn't your thing, then don't worry, you can use any language you like.
 Have a look at how to use [dockerfiles][dockerfile] and play around with our python example over [here][python-example].